 Pressure Pumping.
 We provide pressure pumping services, also known as hydraulic fracturing, to exploration and production companies.
 These services are intended to optimize hydrocarbon flow paths during the completion phase of horizontal shale wellbores.
 Currently, we provide pressure pumping services in the Utica Shale of Eastern Ohio and the mid-continent region in Oklahoma.
-We currently own six fleets, four of which are currently providing services in the Utica Shale.
-Two of these fleets operate under a contract expiring in December 2021.
-Additionally, we have two fleets operating in the mid-continent region.
+We currently own six fleets of pressure pumping equipment.
+As of February 26, 2020, three of the fleets were staffed and providing services in the northeast.